Mahmud Shevket Pasha: Premiership and assassination

 During the First Balkan War, the Ottoman Empire lost all of its Balkan possessions except the outskirts of Constantinople.
 The CUP overthrew Kâmil Pasha's Savior Officer backed government in January 1913 in a coup known as the Raid on the Sublime Porte, because he entered negotiations with the Balkan League.
-In a move seen as a compromise by the CUP, Union and Progress entered cabinet again, while Shevket Pasha was made Grand Vizier, War Minister, and Foreign Minister and resumed fighting in the war.
-However the change in government did not change the reality that the war and most of Rumelia was lost.
+Shevket Pasha was made Grand Vizier, War Minister, Foreign Minister and Field Marshal in a national unity government that included the CUP, and resumed fighting in the war.
+However, the change in government did not change the reality that the war and most of Rumelia was lost.
 The Treaty of London ended the First Balkan War, though Shevket Pasha's government never signed the treaty.
+He also decided to abandon Qatar to Britain to shore up Iraq's security, a move which cabinet ministers Küçük Said Pasha, Oskan Mardikyan, and Nicolae Batzaria objected to.
+However Turkish troops continued to occupy Qatar until 1915.

 The Ottoman Empire would recover Eastern Thrace and Edirne in the Second Balkan War, but by then Shevket Pasha would be dead.
 On 11 June 1913 Mahmud Shevket Pasha was assassinated in his car in Beyazit Square in a revenge attack by a relative of the assassinated War Minister Nazım Pasha, who was killed during the 1913 coup.
+When Shevket's car stopped in the square for roadside repairs, at least five gunmen fired ten shots from another vehicle.
 He was buried in the Monument of Liberty, dedicated to soldiers of the Action Army who were killed in the 31 March Incident.
-The car he was in, the uniform he was wearing, the clothes of his murdered aides, and the weapons used in the assassination are all on display at the Istanbul Military Museum.
+The car he was in, the uniform he was wearing, the clothes of his murdered aides, and the weapons used in the assassination are on display at the Istanbul Military Museum.
+He was survived by his wife, Selime Dilşad Hanım, with whom he had no children.

+With Shevket Pasha's assassination, the CUP took complete control over Ottoman politics.
+A martial law tribunal handed out several death sentences to real or alleged conspirators, with 12 being executed on 24 June.
+Many death sentences were doled out among the leadership of the Freedom and Accord Party, which since the Raid of the Sublime Porte were exiled in several countries.
+Opposition leaders still in the capital were exiled to Sinop.

 On the day of his assassination, a deputy of the Freedom and Accord Party, Lütfi Fikri stated "In the full sense of the word, Mahmud Şevket Pasha has committed suicide, and this was decided on the day he accepted the grand vezierate over the corpse of Nâzım Pasha.
 I am sure that this man did not like, for instance, Talaat Bey and his friends.
 How could it be that he became, to such a degree, a toy in their hands and died for this reason?"